0xMartin/NetworkAppTestingTool/README.md

 ## 🧪 Testing diagrams

-These two diagrams illustrate how testing is conducted using the **NATT** black box testing tool.
-On the left side, there is the testing tool which communicates with the tested application through modules (colored blue in the picture).
+These two diagrams illustrate how testing is conducted using the **NATT**.
+On the left side, there is the testing tool which communicates with the tested application through **virtual created modules** (colored blue in the picture).
 The **incoming data** from the communication channels is then evaluated for testing purposes.
 It is verified whether the tested application behaves according to defined expectations.

 <img src="./doc/diagram_rest.png" alt="Diagram with testing of REST app" >